Skip to content

 For harnesses without built-in diagnostics, instrument at the tool-call boundary: log token counts before and after each invocation, then aggregate by tool type.

-Aggregate context metrics (total tokens used, percentage full) tell you that you have a problem but not which tool caused it.
-Token counts are additive and stable: each tool call appends a fixed delta that persists for the session.
-Per-tool attribution exposes the delta at invocation time, so skew is visible immediately — one tool type dominating the distribution pinpoints the bottleneck.
-The mechanism is measurement-then-act rather than compress-and-hope; the same principle as per-query profiling in databases.
+Aggregate context metrics (total tokens used, percentage full) tell you that you have a problem, but not which tool caused it.
+Token counts are additive and stable.
+Each tool call appends a fixed delta that persists for the session, which is what makes context budget allocation tractable in the first place.
+Per-tool attribution exposes the delta at invocation time, so skew is visible immediately: one tool type dominating the distribution pinpoints the bottleneck.
+The mechanism is measure-then-act rather than compress-and-hope, the same principle as per-query profiling in databases.

-Per-tool attribution is most useful when the expensive tool is also avoidable.
+Per-tool attribution helps most when the expensive tool is also avoidable.
 It produces no actionable output when:

-• The tool cost is unavoidable — a required full-repository scan or mandatory large-payload API response.
-Attribution identifies the culprit but offers no remediation.
+• The tool cost is unavoidable: a required full-repository scan or a mandatory large-payload API response.
+Attribution names the culprit but offers no fix.

-• Inflation is outside tool calls — long conversation histories, large system prompts, or accumulated reasoning traces do not show up in per-tool attribution.
+• Inflation sits outside tool calls: long conversation histories, large system prompts, or accumulated reasoning traces do not show up in per-tool attribution.
+These are the targets manual compaction addresses instead.
 The diagnostic reports modest tool costs while context is still full.

-• Short-lived or stateless agents — if context resets between turns, instrumentation overhead rarely pays off; there is no compounding to diagnose.
+• The agents are short-lived or stateless: if context resets between turns, instrumentation rarely pays off, because there is no compounding to diagnose.

-• Tool-sparse pipelines — agents that call one or two tools repeatedly have a trivially uniform distribution; optimizing the single tool directly is faster.
+• The pipeline is tool-sparse: agents that call one or two tools repeatedly have a trivially uniform distribution, so optimizing the single tool directly is faster.

-• The harness lacks attribution APIs — most frameworks don't expose per-tool token counts.
+• The harness lacks attribution APIs: most frameworks do not expose per-tool token counts, so the boundary instrumentation falls to general observability tooling.
 Manual instrumentation adds overhead and is impractical without dedicated observability infrastructure.

 Key Takeaways